-- 1 Assuming an average construction corridor width of 60 feet. - 2 Crossings will involve subsurface casings without surface excavations.
+- 1 Assuming an average construction corridor width of 60 feet. - 2 Crossings will involve subsurface casings without surface excavations. - 3 Does not include up to six acres of seasonal grazed wetlands that might be affected by staging areas

 Grazed Seasonal Wetlands